umrlastig/pegazus-ontology/ontology/README.md

 ```
 http://rdf.geohistoricaldata.org/def/address#
 ```
-The second one is an extension specialised in the representation of plots.
+The second one is an extension specialised in the representation of plots and land registry documents.
 ```
 http://rdf.geohistoricaldata.org/def/cadastre#
 ```